nikomatsakis/rust-of-my-dreams/src/effects.md

+# Well-combining combinators

-# "Maximally minimal" effects
+## aka, "Maximally minimal" effects

 "Effect systems" mean a lot of things to a lot of people.
 On the one hand, you have relatively simple annotations like Rust's `unsafe` or Java's `throws` annotations.
 These annotations don't have dynamic semantics, they just signal something that might happen in the body of the function as part of its signature, so that the caller can be aware of it.
 On the other extreme you have languages like Koka that use effects to mean "scoped handlers" which, combined with [Continuation Passing Style][CPS] allow for modeling a wide variety of language features (like exceptions and generators).

 I'm aiming for neither of these extremes.
 I'm interested in a very specific problem -- if you have ever tried to use `?` in an iterator, you'll realize you have to rewrite to use a `for` loop.
-Same with `await`. **This is the problem I am aiming at.** I want you to be able to write combinator methods like `map` that work smoothly with async functions, [try functions](./try.md), and `const` fn (perhaps even `unsafe` fn?).
+Same with `await`. **This is the problem I would lke to solve.** I want you to be able to write combinator methods like `map` that work smoothly with async functions, [try functions](./try.md), and `const` fn (perhaps even `unsafe` fn?).

 ## Background: Monadic-like pairing